 Europe’s Fear of the Electorate

-On national and Europe-wide referendums – and why Switzerland is a flawed role model.
+On national and Europe-wide referendums, Brexit, the idea of direct democracy – and why Switzerland is a flawed role model.

 By Niklaus Nuspliger